As repetitive as they have no doubt become, I’ve nonetheless very much enjoyed this week’s reflections on 2017!

 December 2017: Lombardy, Italy, and Bern[e], Switzerland

-Long-time readers of my blog are likely surprised by the lack of “wow, I’m so excited to spend Christmas at home in Hawai’i” posts this year – because for the first time since high school, my holidays carried me away from the islands!
+Long-time readers of my blog are likely surprised by the lack of “wow, I’m so excited to spend Christmas at home” posts this year!
 My family and I just returned from a whirlwind week in Italy and Switzerland, and though the cold weather (and lack of Alp visibility!) proved frustrating, I saw enough incredible architecture to satisfy any craving for monumentality.
 Look forward to many photos of bold buildings in 2018!